 Haywood Regional Medical Center sees a paramedicine program as a way to cut down hospital readmissions that are reimbursed at a lower rate by Medicare, Medicaid and insurance programs, The Mountaineer newspaper reported.
 Haywood County emergency officials also want to cut down on the number of calls from those who repeatedly use EMS for non-emergency situations.

 In Bergen County, New Jersey, Valley Health Systems has seen more than 950 patients in their homes since launching its MIH in 2014, said Christina Pratti, RN and clinical coordinator.
-Their program works hand-in-hand with providers and the hospital to extend this home-style option of EMS, specifically for
+Their program works hand-in-hand with providers and the hospital to extend this home-style option of EMS, specifically for cardiac patients.

 The team works with Valley Home Care and focuses on patients who refuse or don’t qualify for homecare services in order to fill in the gaps in care.
 And it’s working.